Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: A Linear Regression Perspective of Decision Trees

 \subsubsection{Model Mismatch}

-While RF is a nonparametric method that can in principle approximate any functional structure, it comes with a set of inductive biases that allow it to adapt better to some types of structure rather than others.
-First, trees are statistically inefficient at estimating smoothly-varying functions \citep{tsybakov2004introduction} and additive generative models \citep{tan2021cautionary}, which are ubiquitous in real-world datasets \citep{hastie1986generalized}.
-This inefficiency results from the local decision stump features being poorly adapted to fit smooth or additive functions.
-Specifically, their piecewise constant nature makes them inefficient at representing smooth relationships, while their locality makes them inefficient at representing additive structure.
-Second, our reinterpretation shows MDI implicitly relies on OLS and $\rsq$ to measure feature importance.
-However, OLS and $\rsq$ may not be well-suited for all problem structures (e.g., in situations with a categorical response or gross outliers).
+First, though RF is a nonparametric method that can in principle approximate any functional structure, it comes with a set of inductive biases that allow it to adapt better to some types of structure rather than others.
+Our linear reinterpretation of decision trees and MDI highlights two important inductive biases: \begin{enumerate}[label=(\roman*)] \item Trees are trained to learn solely from local decision stump features, which are known to be statistically inefficient at estimating smoothly-varying functions \citep{tsybakov2004introduction} and additive generative models \citep{tan2021cautionary} --- both ubiquitous properties in real-world datasets \citep{hastie1986generalized}. \item Furthermore, the fitted tree is inherently a linear regression model while MDI is inherently an $\rsq$ value.
+However, OLS and $\rsq$ may not be well-suited for all problem structures (e.g., in situations with a categorical response or gross outliers). \end{enumerate}

-\paragraph{Mitigating Model Mismatch.} To alleviate the inductive biases of RFs against additive or smooth structures, we can perform more flexible feature engineering by augmenting the $k^{th}$ block of local decision stump features $\Psi^{(k)}(\bX)$ with other engineered features based on $X_k$.
-In particular, simply augmenting $X_k$ itself can help bridge the gap between RFs and linear models.
-Secondly, we can replace OLS and the $\rsq$ metric with prediction models and metrics that may be better suited for the given problem and data structure.
+\paragraph{How to mitigate model mismatch.} Augmenting the local decision stump features with additional (possibly engineered) features can help to alleviate the inductive biases of RFs against additive or smooth structures.
+In particular, augmenting the original $\bX$ data matrix itself can always be done and can help bridge the gap between RFs and linear models.
+Moreover, allowing for more flexible prediction models and evaluation metrics in place of OLS and $\rsq$ can help to mitigate the second inductive bias discussed above.
 For example, logistic regression with negative log-loss or Huber regression with negative Huber loss might be more appropriate for classification problems or problems with outliers, respectively.